LightDig/Starchy/README.md

 Since there are a lot of options and no one correct way to do things, information on how to use this project is available [in the wiki](https://github.com/LightDig/Starchy/wiki).

 ## Prerequisites
-This program only supports Arch Linux.
+This program only supports Arch Linux because it depends on Arch-specific packages.
 If you want to run it on an Arch-based distribution, you must uncomment some lines in `starchy.sh`.
 Do this at your own risk!
+Since Arch-based distributions have different repositories, it will likely not result a vanilla Arch system, but rather a minimal Arch derivative.

+It is possible to run this script from the official Arch installation medium if you do not have an Arch system installed (use `iwctl` to connect to WiFi).

 **Package requirements**
 |Package|Use|